 A system ranks documents based, at least in part, on a ranking model.
 The ranking model may be generated to predict the likelihood that a document will be selected.
 The system may receive a search query and identify documents relating to the search query.
 The system may then rank the documents based, at least in part, on the ranking model and form search results for the search query from the ranked documents.

-Updated Claims in the large data sets patents
+Updated Claims in the Search Rankings Model Patent

-It is worth comparing the claims from the earliest version of this large data sets patent to the latest, to get a sense of how much it has changed.
+It is worth comparing the claims from the earliest version of this search rankings patent to the latest, to get a sense of how much it has changed.
 Reading through the post I made about the first version earlier can also be helpful to understand what it covers.
 I am including copies of the first claim from each here because they present quite a contrast in what the patents apply to.

 In the original version of the patent, the first claim is much shorter and isn’t as detailed at all.
 It tells us about:

-Compare that claim to this one from the latest version of the patent, which is much more detailed:
+Compare that claim to this one from the latest version of the search rankings model patent, which is much more detailed:

 What is claimed is: